-Parish boundaries in central Oxford
+Parish boundary markers in central Oxford

 In all there are about thirty parish boundary markers in central Oxford.
 The ones that are on private property (including colleges) are not shown on this website.